ninjaframework/ninja/ninja-core/src/site/markdown/documentation/jpa.md

 Saving really is just a call to entityManager.perist(...).
 It can not get much simpler.
 But again - don't forget to annotate your method with <code>@Transactional</code>.

+Summing up: For read-only queries you should use <code>@UnitOfWork</code> (and it may be faster because there are no transactions started).
+But for saving / updating and deleting data always use <code>@Transactional</code>.

 More